TOS-VRC/Role-Board/README.md

-# Town of Salem VRC Role Board
+# Town of Salem VR Roles
 This is the information used for the role cards in the [VRChat](https://vrchat.com/) **Town of Salem** world by [miner28_3](https://vrchat.com/home/user/usr_8b3d0e61-3178-4277-a9e2-a3aa9e6e6b7d).

 **World ID:** [wrld_42d023dc-1b2d-439a-b741-09113ca0e59a](https://vrchat.com/home/launch?worldId=wrld_42d023dc-1b2d-439a-b741-09113ca0e59a)